Hypochondriasis Clinical Presentation

 Causes

-Developmental and other predisposing factors (see the image below) consistently indicate the importance of parental attitudes toward disease, previous experience with physical disease, and culturally acquired attitudes relevant to the etiology of the disorder.[15]
-Overall however, few demographic and clinical differences have been found between patients with hypochondriasis and the general population.
-Social position, education level, and marital status do not appear to be factors in this condition.
+Developmental and other predisposing factors consistently indicate the importance of parental attitudes toward disease, previous experience with physical disease, and culturally acquired attitudes relevant to the etiology of the disorder.
+[15] Overall, however, few demographic and clinical differences have been found between patients with illness anxiety disorder and the general population.
+There are some findings that risk factors for illness anxiety disorder include a lower educational level, lower income, and a history of childhood illness or abuse.
+[7]

-A cognitive model of hypochondriasis suggests that patients misinterpret bodily symptoms by augmenting and amplifying their somatic sensations.
+A cognitive model of illness anxiety disorder suggests that patients misinterpret bodily symptoms by augmenting and amplifying their somatic sensations.
 Patients also appear to have lower-than-usual thresholds for, and tolerance of, physical discomfort.
-For example, what most people normally perceive as abdominal pressure, patients with hypochondriasis experience as abdominal pain.
+For example, what most people normally perceive as abdominal pressure, patients with illness anxiety experience as abdominal pain.
 When they do sustain an injury (eg, ankle sprain), it is experienced with significant anxiety and is taken as confirmation of their worry about being ill.
-This may be due to a tendency among patients with hypochondriasis to exaggerate their assessment of vulnerability to disease and their appraisal of the risk of serious illness.[11]
+This may be due to a tendency among patients with illness anxiety to exaggerate their assessment of vulnerability to disease and their appraisal of the risk of serious illness.
+[11]

-The social learning theory frames hypochondriasis as a request for admission to the sick role made by a person facing seemingly insurmountable and insolvable problems.
-This role may allow them to avoid noxious obligations, postpone unwelcome challenges, and be relieved from duties and obligations.[16]
+The social learning theory frames illness anxiety disorder as a request for admission to the sick role made by a person facing seemingly insurmountable and insolvable problems.
+This role may allow them to avoid noxious obligations, postpone unwelcome challenges, and be relieved from duties and obligations.
+[16]

 Previous